qtc-de/beanshooter/README.md

 #### Tomcat List

-The currently only implemented operation is `list`, which lists available user accounts:
+The currently only implemented operation is `list`, which lists available user accounts, their associated roles and credentials:

 ```console
 [qtc@devbox ~]$ beanshooter tomcat list 172.17.0.2 1090